RemiBou/remibou.github.io/_posts/2018-6-22-Using-Mediatr-on-AspNetCore2.1-Week-25.md

 ## Mediatr
 If you want to implement CQRS you'll have to do a lot of boilerplate code for wiring messages and their handling or you can use a package that does all this work for you.

-Mediart is a .net open source projet ([GitHub](https://github.com/jbogard/MediatR),[Nuget](https://www.nuget.org/packages/MediatR/)) created by [Jimmy Bogard](https://twitter.com/jbogard).
-It's an implementation of the Mediator pattern and this pattern was created for decoupling message from handling.
+Mediart is a .Net open source project ([GitHub](https://github.com/jbogard/MediatR),[Nuget](https://www.nuget.org/packages/MediatR/)) created by [Jimmy Bogard](https://twitter.com/jbogard).
+It's an implementation of the Mediator pattern, this pattern purpose is to decouple message from handling.
 ## Usage
 ### Install
 Mediatr is available on nuget for .net standard 2.0 project (it's also available for .net framework projects).
 You just enter this command on the package manager console :